 Places of interest in the Seine Saint Denis department

-The Air and Space museum is the largest aeronautical museum in France.
+The Air and Space Museum is the largest aeronautical museum in France.
 Inaugurated in 1919, it is also the oldest and largest infrastructure of this kind in the world.
 This museum is dedicated to both aeronautics and aerospace.
-It hosts all kinds of flying machines that have marked the aviation and the French and world space exploration.
-It is the only one owning two Concorde planes.
+It houses all kinds of flying machines that have marked aviation history and French and global space exploration.
+It is the only museum in possession of two Concorde aircraft.
 In February 2017, an Airbus A380 joined the collection.
-It is located 8 km far from Paris, near Paris-Le Bourget Airport.
-It is divided into two zones.
-The site of the former air terminal Bourget is made up of an area of 125 000 m².
-Subdivided into several halls, it also has a covered exhibition hall of 18, 000 m².
-The site of the former base of the Air Force in Dugny 130 000 m² serves as a hangar to store part of the collection and workshop for the restoration of the machines.
+The museum is situated 8 km from Paris, near Paris-Le Bourget Airport, and is divided into two zones.
+The site of the former Bourget air terminal consists of an area of 125,000 m², subdivided into several halls, including a covered exhibition hall of 18,000 m².
+The site of the former Air Force base in Dugny, covering 130,000 m², serves as a hangar to store part of the collection and as a workshop for machine restoration.

-What to see in the Museum of Air and Space
+What to See in the Air and Space Museum

-This museum presents the most beautiful collections of flying machines in the world: prototypes, mythical planes, all original models.
-The facility offers interactive exhibits to relive the key moments of the story.
-There is also a space for 6 to 12 year olds where children can play games such as observation in a control tower or exploring the interior of a cockpit.
-The collection consists of reconstructions of the first aircraft of the 19th century, models of pre-1919 aircraft, reconstruction of the Voisin brothers' workshop, military aircraft of the two wars, prototypes of post-war French aircraft, and military aircraft after the war.
-There are also the flagship models of civil aviation, recreational aviation, all kinds of helicopters, space explorers (rockets and rocket models) as well as cosmonaut equipment.
+This museum showcases one of the world's most impressive collections of flying machines, including prototypes, iconic aircraft, and all-original models.
+The facility offers interactive exhibits that allow visitors to relive key moments in aviation history.
+There's also a dedicated space for children aged 6 to 12, where they can engage in activities such as observation from a control tower or exploration of a cockpit interior.
+The collection features reconstructions of the first 19th-century aircraft, models of pre-1919 aircraft, a replica of the Voisin brothers' workshop, military aircraft from both World Wars, prototypes of post-war French aircraft, and post-war military aircraft.
+It also includes flagship models from civil aviation, recreational aviation, a diverse range of helicopters, space explorers (such as rockets and rocket models), as well as astronaut equipment.

 The Romainville Fort

-The Romainville Fort is a fortified rampart built in the framework of the fortification of Paris in the 19th century.
-It is located in L'Avenir district in Les Lilas commune.
-The name Romainville comes from the fact that the city of Lilas was still attached to Romainville until July 24th, 1867.
-The fort was built between 1844 and 1846 by order of Adolphe Thiers.
-It occupies roughly a surface of 27 hectares.
-Inside the Fort there are buildings for the accommodation of eight officers, a barracks for 300 soldiers, powder stores, an infirmary, a kitchen and other casemates for various uses.
-The Fort served as a refuge for the Lilasians and the inhabitants of the surrounding communes during the Franco-Prussian war.
-It was occupied by the French troops until 12th of June 1940.
-The Second World War marks the turning point in the history of the Romainville Fort.
-Fallen into the hands of the Germans, a detachment of the Luftwaffe settled there and used the place as an internment camp.
-Towards the end of 1940, the enemy interned the ennemies powers national, prisoners of war and other persons whom he did not intend to judge in a military tribunal.
-Beginning in August 1942, hostages were detained there in retaliation against the Resistance.
-Beginning the 1943, the Romainville Fort served as a point of departure towards deportation.
-The number of people (women and men) detained in the site amounted to 7,000 during these 3 and a half years.
+The Romainville Fort is a fortified rampart built as part of the fortification of Paris in the 19th century.
+It is located in the L'Avenir district of Les Lilas commune.
+The name Romainville comes from the fact that the city of Les Lilas was attached to Romainville until July 24th, 1867.
+The fort was constructed between 1844 and 1846 by order of Adolphe Thiers.
+It spans a surface area of roughly 27 hectares.
+Inside the fort, there are facilities for the accommodation of eight officers, barracks for 300 soldiers, powder stores, an infirmary, a kitchen, and other casemates for various uses.
+The Fort served as a refuge for the people of Les Lilas and the inhabitants of surrounding communes during the Franco-Prussian War.
+It was occupied by French troops until June 12th, 1940.
+The Second World War marked a turning point in the history of Romainville Fort.
+Falling into the hands of the Germans, a Luftwaffe detachment settled there and used the place as an internment camp.
+By the end of 1940, the Germans interned enemy nationals, prisoners of war, and other individuals whom they did not plan to try in a military tribunal.
+Starting in August 1942, hostages were held there in retaliation against the Resistance.
+From 1943, Romainville Fort served as a point of departure for deportation.
+The number of people (both women and men) detained at the site reached 7,000 during these 3 and a half years.

-The fort is currently hosting commemorations and tributes to the victims of deportation.
-Visitors can go there to gather, to visit the historic site or to try to grasp these dark hours of history.
-One can also observe and try to decipher the entanglements of graffiti that remained intact in the casemate n ° 17.
-These murals were made by internees with makeshift materials.
-After study and cross-examination 53 of the 135 legible inscriptions could be attributed to authors.
-Currently, a transmission tower of TV waves is erected within the strong breast.
+Currently, the fort hosts commemorations and tributes to the victims of deportation.
+Visitors can go there to pay respects, to visit the historic site, or to try to comprehend these dark hours of history.
+One can also observe and attempt to decipher the entanglement of graffiti that has remained intact in casemate No. 17.
+These murals were created by internees using makeshift materials.
+After study and cross-referencing, 53 of the 135 legible inscriptions could be attributed to identifiable authors.
+Presently, a TV wave transmission tower is erected within the fort.

 The National Archives of Pierrefitte

-The National Archives are a public institution which preserves the archives of the central organs of the State.
-The creation of these archives was ordered by the decree of the Constituent Assembly dating back to 1790.
-The headquarters of the Archives is located at 59, Guynemer road in Pierrefitte-sur-Seine in department 93 (Seine-Saint-Denis).
-With its two other sites in Paris and Fontainebleau, Les Archives Nationales retains the history of France from the 7th century to the present day.
-Only the Ministries of Defense, the Ministry of Finance and the Ministry of Foreign Affairs have their own archives.
-It should be noted that the construction of the current National Archives of Pierrefitte-sur-Seine was motivated by the saturation and decay of that of Paris and Fontainebleau.
-The Pierrefitte-sur-Seine site is a new building designed by Massimiliano Fuksas.
-Massimiliano Fuksas is an Italian architect who advises the Roissy-Charles-de-Gaulle airport and is the author of the Armani Store in Tokyo and the Zénith in Strasbourg.
-The site is 160 meters long and 38 meters high.
-It has 10 floors and has 60,000 square meters of useful space and 310 seats in reading rooms.
-The building was inaugurated by the President of the Republic François Hollande on 11 February 2013 and has been open to the public since 21 February 2013.
+The National Archives are a public institution that preserves the archives of the central organs of the French State.
+The establishment of these archives was mandated by a decree of the Constituent Assembly dating back to 1790.
+The headquarters of the Archives is located at 59, Rue Guynemer in Pierrefitte-sur-Seine, in the Seine-Saint-Denis department.
+Together with its two other sites in Paris and Fontainebleau, the National Archives holds the history of France from the 7th century to the present day.
+Only the Ministries of Defense, Finance, and Foreign Affairs maintain their own archives.
+It should be noted that the construction of the current National Archives of Pierrefitte-sur-Seine was necessitated by the saturation and decay of the archives in Paris and Fontainebleau.
+The Pierrefitte-sur-Seine site is a newly constructed building designed by Italian architect Massimiliano Fuksas, who has advised Roissy-Charles-de-Gaulle airport and is known for projects like the Armani Store in Tokyo and the Zenith in Strasbourg.
+The building is 160 meters long and 38 meters high, with 10 floors.
+It offers 60,000 square meters of usable space and 310 seats in its reading rooms.
+The building was inaugurated by the President of the Republic, François Hollande, on 11th February 2013 and has been open to the public since 21st February 2013.

-The national archives contain all the documents of the successive political regimes of France from the sixties to the present.
-These documents can be consulted by the public.
-These include the Declaration of the Rights of Man and of the Citizen, the successive Constitutions of the Republic, the Testament of Napoleon, the Journal of Louis XVI, the Trial of the Templars, the Merovingian Papyri, and so on.
-In all, the archives of Pierrefitte-sur-Seine contain 320 kilometers of linear archives.
+The National Archives house all the documents of the successive political regimes in France from the 7th century to the present.
+These documents can be accessed by the public.
+They include the Declaration of the Rights of Man and of the Citizen, the successive Constitutions of the Republic, Napoleon's Will, Louis XVI's Journal, the Trial of the Templars, Merovingian Papyri, and more.
+In total, the Pierrefitte-sur-Seine archives contain 320 kilometers of linear archives.

 The Sausset departmental park

-Want to have a good time with your family during your visit to Seine-Saint-Denis?
-We recommend the departmental park of Sausset.
+Looking for a fun-filled outing with your family during your visit to Seine-Saint-Denis?
+We recommend the Sausset departmental park.

-The departmental park of Sausset is 200.59 ha of landscaped park.
-A few years ago, he didn't have the same features.
-The place was previously a cereal and potato plantation area.
-Now under the protection of Natura 2000 and under the management of the Departmental Council of Seine-Saint-Denis, it has become a real attraction for tourists in Île-de-France.
-Ideal for nature lovers, the departmental park of Sausset is 110,000 trees of different species, a main body of water, a 5 ha pond and a 2 ha marsh, 110 ha of lawn to relax, all furnished with care.
-It is divided into very distinct zones: the square meadows, the blockage, the pit of hell and the forest.
+The Sausset departmental park spans across 200.59 hectares of beautifully landscaped land.
+A few years ago, it bore different characteristics, being primarily a zone for cereal and potato cultivation.
+Now under the protection of Natura 2000 and managed by the Departmental Council of Seine-Saint-Denis, it has turned into a popular attraction for tourists in Île-de-France.
+Ideal for nature enthusiasts, the Sausset departmental park boasts 110,000 trees of various species, a main water body, a 5-hectare pond, a 2-hectare marsh, and 110 hectares of lawns for relaxation, all meticulously maintained.
+It is divided into distinct zones: the square meadows, the blockage, the pit of hell, and the forest.

-Just by its layout, the departmental park of Sausset is already the guarantee of a total change of scenery.
-But it also offers exhibitions and events of all kinds in the Maison du Parc.
-Something to appeal to families of tourists.
-Want to come see this place?
+The layout of the Sausset departmental park alone guarantees a refreshing change of scenery.
+In addition, it offers exhibitions and a variety of events at the Maison du Parc, making it an attractive destination for families.
+Interested in visiting this place?
 It is open every day from Monday to Sunday between 7:30 a.m. and 7:30 p.m.
-You have on-site parking if you come with your car.
+If you're driving, there's on-site parking available for your convenience.

 Stay at the ibis Le Bourget hotel